 GPU sales sky-rocked in 2017, leading to a temporary hardware drought.
 While conventionally sold for advanced Gaming PCs, graphics cards are being utilised by crypto-miners for increasing the speed of mining their virtual crypto-currencies from online networks.
 Evidently, eager miners have been scooping up the best brand GPU’s in large volumes to run side-by-side in a bid to extend their crypto-currency mining profits.

 At the start of 2018, crypto-currency interest has been seemingly larger than ever before.
 Another drought has swallowed up the GPU market, leading to some graphics card producers limiting the very sale of how many may be purchased by a single individual.
 This is bad news for gamers and is being viewed as one of the rockiest times to purchase or upgrade your Gaming PC.

 Over the last weeks, Bitcoin has seen a bipolar rate of success and value, peaking record values and then plummeting down into the depths of negative profit.
 This current trend has sparked huge interest with the general public in crypto-currencies that has seen the unusual crowds investing hardware and funds into various currencies, hoping to strike big.
 This is also a reason that GPU sales have been so rife and corrupt.

 Where high-end cards often use substantial power, mid-range GPU’s are generally seen as the most profitable investment for crypto-miners for their less demanding operations that help pool crypto-currency investment.

-This has led to the mid-tier graphics cards commanding the higher prices, crippling gamers hopes of upgrading their PC’s and systems.
+This has led to the mid-tier graphics cards commanding the higher prices, crippling gamers hopes of upgrading their Gaming PC’s and systems.